 You can select a block on the Insert tab, drag it to the Layers tab, and drop it wherever you like among the other layers.

-To nest the block, hover the block over where you'd like to place it.
-Blue lines appear to show you where you are placing the block and whether you're nesting it within another layer.
+To nest a block, hover the block over where you'd like to place it.
+Blue lines appear to show where you are placing the block and whether you're nesting it within another layer.
 If the new block is not where you want it, just drag it where it should be.

 In the following video, the new Text block is nested inside the Columns block.
 You can test that by collapsing the Columns block and noting that the new Text block is then hidden in the list because it's inside the Columns block.

-👉Tip: When you move a layer, you are changing the structure of your page.
+When you move a layer, you are changing the structure of your page.
 If an element inherits styles from its parent, and you move that layer out from under the parent, those parent styles no longer apply to that element.